F-1 and J-1 students follow different rules to work in the U.S. Please check the section below that applies to your situation.

 - Get a Job Offer Letter (if required).
 If you require a job offer letter, the start date listed must be within 30 days of the SSN application.

-- Apply for ISSS SSN Endorsement Letter: You can submit an SSN request in the Internships & Employment section of the ISSS Portal.
+- You can submit an SSN request in the Internships & Employment section of the ISSS Portal.
 New students will not have access to this category of the ISSS Portal until after their Check-In has been processed by ISSS.

 - If you need an SSN for an off-campus internship, you can request one as part of your CPT (F-1) or Academic Training (J-1) request with ISSS.
 You do not need to submit a separate request for an SSN endorsement letter.

-After you submit your application to the Social Security Administration (SSA), they will review your request.
-You should receive a receipt through the mail within a few days, but it could take up to a week.
-Then, you should receive your SSN card in the mail within two weeks.
 You are allowed to start working while you wait for your SSN to be processed.
 You can submit the SSN receipt to your employer as proof of the application.